-With the approach of Passover, we collected a few German recipes that highlight the culinary roots of this paramount Jewish holiday.
-From the prohibition of “Gesäuertes” (leavened bread) to the role of eggs and lamb chops during Seder, Jewish recipes have a large place in German tradition.
+With the approach of Passover, we collected a few recipes that highlight the culinary roots of this paramount Jewish holiday.
+From the prohibition of “Gesäuertes” (leavened bread) to the role of eggs and lamb chops during Seder, Jewish culinary culture is thriving Berlin and all over Germany.

 Passover Recipe Suggestions:

 The prohibition of “Gesäuertes”

 The Pessach Fest (Passover), also called the “feast of unleavened bread,” is one of the most important Jewish holidays.
 It stretches over the course of eight days and commemorates the Israelites’ exodus from Egypt about 3,300 years ago.
 According to the Torah, Israelites left Egypt in such hurry that they could not wait for bread to rise.
 Hence, the dietary law at the core of this holiday: the prohibition of consuming or possessing any leavened or fermented food (in German, “Gesäuertes,” in Hebrew, “chametz”).
 This includes all grain products that have undergone a fermentation process at any stage, even before milling, by the use of enzymes or exposure to moisture or heat.